18 May Finding your yellow arrow of guidance

 On the Camino, those arrows painted by an unknown hand, some with drip marks not tidied up, guided our journey, marked the path, and brought us to the goal, Santiago de Compostela.

 As I enter mid-life and remember my dreams I realize that there have been many ways I’ve been guided.
-Different arrows that have pointed to dreams, one of which is this newsletter, to find ways of creating supportive, inspiring communities for people to heal from trauma, using the suffering of their lives to open the heart of compassion.
+Different arrows that have pointed to dreams, one of which is this blog, to find ways of creating supportive, inspiring communities for people to heal from trauma, using the suffering of their lives to open the heart of compassion.

 What guidance have you found in your life?
 What has helped you make the shifts you want?
-How might you find a yellow arrow marking your path today? do me a favor and leave me a note below
+How might you find a yellow arrow marking your path today?

 We all get lost at various times in our lives.
 We feel stuck and can often feel terribly alone.